republik/plattform/README.md

 The last command kicks on [foreman](https://github.com/strongloop/node-foreman) which then launches all the servers locally.

+## Caveats

+Due to the this [bug](https://github.com/yarnpkg/yarn/issues/4964) running bin scripts from the server subfolders doesn't work.
+Currently the following workaround is in place: `test:prepare` of republik and publikator first does: `rm -rf node_modules/.bin && ln -s ../../../node_modules/.bin node_modules/`.

 ## Licensing
 The source code and it's documentation is licensed under [GNU AGPLv3](LICENSE)+.